openedx/openedx-events/docs/decisions/0005-external-event-schema-format.rst

 Decision
 --------

-* We will continue using ``attrs`` decorated classes for explicit schema definition.
+* We will continue favoring ``attrs`` decorated classes for explicit schema definitions for signals

 * We will also use the binary serialization of messages that are transmitted over the event bus.

 * The binary encoding of messages will use AVRO specification.

-* A new utility will be created to auto generate Avro schema based on ``attrs`` decorated classes.
+* A new utility will be created to auto generate Avro schema from the ``init_dict`` property of an OpenEdxPublicSignal instance

+  * Out of the box, bridge will generate schemas for ``attrs`` decorated classes and Avro primitives
+  * Developers will be able to create extensions to the bridge to make it handle non-attrs, non-primitive classes

 Implementation Notes
 --------------------